 The 1988 comprehensive plan looked forward to the end of the twentieth century, predicting a population of 84,225, an increase of 17% over the assumed population of 1988.
-By the end of 1996, population was estimated to have reached 84,815, and the expected number for the end of the century ranged from 88,600 (Maryland Office of Planning estimate as of September 1995) to nearly 91,000 (DPZ estimate based on certificates of occupancy through 1996).
-This means that the total county population has grown 11% since the adoption of the 1988 comprehensive plan.
-The greatest concentration of population remains in the 8th election district, representing 34% of the total county population; this district includes Lexington Park, California, and Great Mills.
+The expected population for the end of the century ranged from 88,600 (Maryland Office of Planning estimate as of September 1995) to nearly 96,000 (DPZ estimate based on certificates of occupancy through 1999).
+Actual U.S. census figures released in April 2001 shows county growth of 13% for a total of 86,211.
+The greatest concentration of population remains in the 8th election district, this district includes Lexington Park, California, and Great Mills.
 Significant concentrations of population are also found in districts 3 (which includes Leonardtown and Loveville), 4 (which includes Country Lakes and Wicomico Shores), 5 (which includes Charlotte Hall and Mechanicsville), and 6 (which includes Hollywood).
-As the county's population reaches a projected population of over 100,000 persons by twenty hundred and ten, only these areas are expected to remain as major population centers.
+As the county's population reaches a projected population centers.
 Lesser concentrations will continue to be found in and around Ridge in District 1, and in Piney Point in District 2.
 Population will remain more widely dispersed throughout the remainder of the county.

 The projected age distribution of the population shows an aging population.
 In 2010 the segment of the population age 65+ is projected to increase by 3,500 persons, representing nearly 11% of the population.
-The numbers of children are dropping: 1% in the age 5 and under category and nearly 3% in the age 5 to 19 category.
+The numbers of children are dropping 1% in the age 5 and under category and nearly 3% in the age 5 to 19 category.
 However, the county population is younger than that of the state as a whole, where over 12% of the population is age 65+.
 This information will be valuable in planning for future school facilities and elderly housing.